rpgreview/papersandpaychecks/cow-orkers.md

 | Seduce | +4 to +13 | +30	| +0	    | +39 to +43 |
 | & etc | +4 to +13 | +30	| +0	    | +39 to +43 |

-*A Devil story*.

-The perpetual Faustian bargain!
+*A Devil story* The perpetual Faustian bargain!
 If you haven't played *kill puppies for satan* (2001) get yourself a copy of the perfect theme.
 The Devil will grant PC Adventurer's the supernatural and magical powers that they need.
 However he requires people to lose their faith; so go kill someone's favourite pet in a gruesome manner and they'll soon be thinking that God doesn't care.
 However, Satan's a smart guy and will just give the PC Adventurer's a less than enough to achieve what they need.
 So, like a strung-out junkie, they have to come crawling back to Satan begging for more power and an ever-demanding wish list of souls.
 After all, the Devil is just the tempter and someone who doesn't *quite* tell the truth.
 The PC Adventurers are the one's who've killed somebody's puppy.

 **Dragon**